Revision: Thu, 08 Jun 2023 17:47:59 GMT

 );

-Check database access using following code:
+You can check your database connection using the following code:

 php